Schedule and Activities

 The convention schedule is considered tentative, as Bylaw 3.1.9 (i)(2) states that the President “shall, at the first session and during the course of succeeding sessions of the convention, announce the order of business for the day and following days.”
 Unless otherwise indicated, all activities take place in the Phoenix Convention Center North Building.

-Download PDF schedule
+Download convention schedule

-Floor Committee open hearings — Saturday morning, July 18
+Floor Committee Open Hearings — Saturday morning, July 18

 Each floor committee will hold hearings open to the public from 8:30 a.m. to noon Saturday, July 18 at the Phoenix Convention Center.